La Salle donates $4,000 to Illinois Valley PADS

 The Illinois Valley PADS homeless shelter is another step closer to its goal after the La Salle City Council voted in favor of the city donating $4,000 to the creation of new websites.

-The shelter will need about $25,000 to develop two new websites, content creation, an integrated point of sale system for its revenue-genearing retail stores, the hardware needed for the website and training.
+The shelter will need about $25,000 to develop two new websites, content creation, an integrated point of sale system for its revenue-generating retail stores, the hardware needed for the website and training.

 Carol Alcorn, executive director of PADS, said the shelter’s website is 10 years old and encompasses the Lily Pads retail stores, which help the shelter raise money, and the shelters in Peru and Ottawa.